-I've gotten a few questions over the past week or two from readers who have noticed white, fuzzy mold growing on their seedlings.
+Have you found white fuzzy mold growing on your seedlings?
 This is a fairly common issue for those who start their own plants from seeds.
 Most of us plant our seeds and take care to keep the seedlings moist, but that can cause the white fuzzy mold to appear on them.

-There is good news for your seedlings--and your garden, too.
+There is good news for your seedlings, and your garden, too.
 The fungus itself is not going to hurt your seedlings.
+The bad news: that fungus is a sign that your soil is too wet.

 How to Stop White Fuzzy Mold on Seedlings